HondaFit/Linux-Commands-Matching-Game/README.md

 12) git checkout -b branchName  : will create a new branch

 13) mv currentName newName  :copy the current file to a new name file and delete current file

+----------------- How to Build and Run PA1 -----------------
+1) Once you git clone https://github.com/HondaFit/Linux-Commands-Matching-Game.git
+2) go to the directory where you installed it
+3) cmake –S . –B build
+4) cmake --buid build
+5) build/pa1

+----------------- How to Build and Run MA1 -----------------
+1) Once you git clone https://github.com/HondaFit/Linux-Commands-Matching-Game.git
+2) go to the directory where you installed it
+3) go to the ma1 branch
+4) cmake –S . –B build
+5) cmake --buid build
+6) build/ma1